scrum-for-developers/worblehat-codequality/README.md

 Alternativly you should use a fake service catching all mails that are send by the application.

-An easy-to-use fake service is the [MailCatcher](https://mailcatcher.me).
+An easy-to-use fake service is [MailCatcher](https://mailcatcher.me).

 #### Installing MailCatcher